eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Follow the `ROS 2 galactic installation from sources documentation
 <https://docs.ros.org/en/galactic/Installation/Ubuntu-Development-Setup.html>`_
 Fast DDS is downloaded within the rest of the packages.
-The only consideration here is to compile :code:`fastdds` library with the Statistics Module activated.
+The only consideration here is to compile :code:`fastrtps` library with the Statistics Module activated.
 When compiling with colcon, the following arguments must be provided:

 .. code-block:: bash